Ferlab-Ste-Justine/ferload-client-cli/README.md

 Official Ferload Client command line interface for files download.

-This tool requires JRE >= 8, you can verify the installed version using the following:
+This tool works on **Windows / MacOS / Linux** and requires JRE >= 8

+You can verify the installed version using the following:

 ```shell
 java -version